 Filter position if time from previous position is less than specified value in seconds.

 If false, the server expects all locations to come sequentially (for each device).
-Filter checks for duplicates, distance, speed, or time period only against the location that was last received by server.
-If true, the server expects locations to come at random order (since tracking device might go offline).
-Filter checks for duplicates, distance, speed, or time period against the preceding Position's.
-Important: setting to true can cause potential performance issues.
+Filter checks for duplicates, distance, speed, or time period only against the location that was last received by the server.
+If true, the server expects locations to come in random order (since a tracking device might go offline).
+Filter checks for duplicates, distance, speed, or time period against the preceding position.
+Important: setting this to true can cause potential performance issues.

-Time limit for the filtering in seconds.
-If the time difference between the last position was received by server and a new position is received by server is more than this limit, the new position will not be filtered out.
+Time limit for filtering in seconds.
+If the time difference between when the last position was received by the server and when a new position is received by the server is greater than this limit, the new position will not be filtered out.

 Enable attributes skipping.
 Attribute skipping can be enabled in the config or device attributes.
 If position contains any attribute mentioned in "filter.skipAttributes" config key, position is not filtered out.